colorlessenergy/colorlessenergy.github.io/_all_projects/the-chats.md

 #### populate

 React Redux Firebase doesn't support populating arrays.
-I had to do it manually by looping through the array and replacing IDs with the objects.
+I had to do it manually by looping through the array and replacing IDs with the documents.

 #### pagination / infinite scrolling